cbo-19/alx-zero_day/0x03-git/README.md

 #Hello world

-I am Cindy, a ALX student, learning and practicing to become a software engineer.
+I am Cindy, a ALX student, learning and practicing to become a software enginee.

-I can do all things through **CHRIST** who strengthens **me**
+I can do all things through **CHRIST** who strengthens **me** Life continues